-Focusing on health, inequality and sustainable cities, students will:
+Focusing on health, inequality and sustainable cities, students:

-- act as “consultants” to LA Mayor Eric Garcetti’s office, the United Nations and community stakeholders to assist the city’s SDG plan.
+- acted as “consultants” to LA Mayor Eric Garcetti’s office, the United Nations and community stakeholders to assist the city’s SDG plan.

-- explore career options and build professional relationships.
+- explored career options and build professional relationships.

-- gain skills and work experience in community engagement, research, data visualization, communication strategies, public speaking and networking.
+- gained skills and work experience in community engagement, research, data visualization, communication strategies, public speaking and networking.

-- learn to engage in collaborations across disciplines.
+- learned to engage in collaborations across disciplines.

-- participate in a city-wide culminating SDG event at USC, involving political leaders, experts, celebrities, activists and students.
+- participated in a city-wide culminating SDG event at USC, involving political leaders, experts, celebrities, activists and students.

 - Sustainable Development Goals, HIV & Human Rights: Advancing Equality, Inclusion and Justice (8/8/2018)